-First, navigate to your studio settings under your studio name in the top right-hand corner of Gamma.
-From there, scroll down to the Presets tab on the left side, and click Editorial.
-Select the blue “Add Preset” button to create a new preset.
+First, navigate to the Production tab, on the Editorial column and click Presets.
+Select the blue “Add” button to create a new preset.

-Under the settings tab you will add your preset name, naming convention, client and the preset code.
+Under the settings tab you can add/edit your preset name, naming convention, client and the preset code.

 Next, click the tab below called “Spec” to add your specifications for the preset.

 Now that you have created your presets, it’s time to assign them to a deliverable.

 Start by navigating to the Production tab -> Projects and selecting the project from the projects dropdown.

 From the deliverables screen, select the deliverable to which you’d like to assign a preset and from the slide in, select the add preset button.
 Here you can either select your desired preset from the list or search to find.